gwlucastrig/gridfour/docs/notes/G93-Compression-Using-Optimal-Predictors.md

 The current implementation policy for the Gridfour project is to ensure that the _core_ Gridfour module (GridfourCore.jar) has no external dependencies beyond the standard Java API.
 Determining coefficients for a 12-coefficient Optimal Predictor requires solving a system of 13 linear equations.
 The linear algebra and matrix operations required to find such a solution are not supported by the standard Java API.
-Thus the LSOP algorithm for _data compression_ was implemented in a separate module named "lsop" (GridfourLsop.jar).
+To perform these operations, the LSOP implementation depends on the API provided by the Apache Commons Math library.
+To prevent the Gridfour core module from depending on this external library, the Java classes related to Smith and Lewis' Optimal Predictor algorithm are implemented in a separate module named "lsop" (GridfourLsop.jar).

 Fortunately, the logic required to decompress LSOP data does not require solving linear systems and, thus, does not require external dependencies.
 Therefore, the _data decompression_ logic for the LSOP algorithm